 I started helping friends and family and enjoyed it.
 I decided that if I was going to advise people I should get a formal qualification.
 I enrolled on a Nutritional Medicine degree.
 The course I chose has its foundations in naturopathic principles.
 This means treating the person as a whole and focusing on encouraging the body’s natural ability to heal itself.
 I haven’t looked back.
 I love my job.

-I live in Bath with my husband and twin son and daughter.
-I enjoy yoga, jogging, ‘shooting the breeze’ with my children, cooking, calligraphy, making things, going to bed early, girls’ evenings, good design, juicy, fat blueberries and stroking my gorgeous dog, Blue!
+I live in Bath with my husband and twin daughter and son.
+I enjoy yoga, jogging, ‘shooting the breeze’ with my children, cooking, calligraphy, making things, reading about nutrition and all things health-related going to bed early, girls’ evenings, good design, juicy, fat blueberries and stroking my gorgeous dog, Blue!